-That means you need to understand – and protect against – the wide range of data breaches that could impact your organization.
+That means you need to understand – and protect against – the wide range of data breaches that could impact your organisation.
 Here are a few different types of data breaches, and what could have been done to prevent them.

 Third-party data breaches

 It’s nearly impossible to do business today without engaging at least one third-party service provider.
 And giving access to any third-party vendor creates a point of vulnerability that must be secured.

 But what happens when a third-party vendor is hit with a cyberattack?
 Broward Health, a healthcare system in Florida, recently found out that it can have huge downstream effects.

 Broward Health experienced a data breach when a bad actor gained unauthorised access to their network through a third-party medical provider.
 The personally identifiable information (PII) exposed included names, dates of birth, financial information, phone numbers, email addresses, Social Security numbers, insurance information, driver’s license numbers, and medical records – including medical histories, diagnoses, and treatments.

 The healthcare system investigated and does not believe the data was misused.
 However, they did implement an enterprise-wide password reset and enhanced security measures that included multifactor authentication for all users.
 They also offered free identity theft services to the 1,357,879 individuals impacted.

 This data breach underscores the need for a robust vendor privileged access management (VPAM) solution.
 Without one, organisations keep themselves open to the risks of not locking down third-party privileged access.
 It’s no longer safe to provide your vendors with broad, privileged access based on trust.
 Instead, you need to level up your own security strategy to protect your organisation’s weakest attack vector.